-Please note: Topics are not in order of priority.
+Topics are not in order of priority.
 Bullets (°) under each of the key topics below are suggested examples only.
 When salmon is mentioned, we are always referring to wild Atlantic salmon.
-When projects are mentioned, we are always referring to applied research projects
+When projects are mentioned, we are always referring to applied research projects.

-- How do freshwater ecosystems influence wild Atlantic salmon populations? - What are the causes and the consequences of variable parr and smolt size and/or abundance? - Development of a framework, model, and/or plan of cumulative effects of land use practices (e.g. forestry, agriculture, urbanization, mining) and other stressors for the protection of Atlantic salmon. - Identify key habitats and risks and recommend specific multi-faceted land-use management practices that protect these features. - What are the consequences of aquaculture on wild Atlantic salmon in eastern Canada? - What is the influence of pathogens and parasites on the survival of wild Atlantic salmon? - What are the consequences of interbreeding between farmed and wild salmon on wild salmon? - What are the consequences of climate change on wild Atlantic salmon? - What are the impacts of native, introduced and invasive species on wild Atlantic salmon? - o Pink salmon, striped bass, smallmouth bass, chain pickerel. - What are the contributions of different life history strategies to overall population viability? - Precocious parr, kelt. - What are the effects of freshwater mitigation measures on wild Atlantic salmon? - o Does stream restoration and/or barrier removal positively affect wild salmon? - Do stocking programs improve wild Atlantic salmon populations?
+- How do freshwater ecosystems influence wild Atlantic salmon populations? - What are the causes and the consequences of variable parr and smolt size and/or abundance? - Development of a framework, model, and/or plan of cumulative effects of land use practices (e.g. forestry, agriculture, urbanization, mining, energy development) and other stressors for the protection of Atlantic salmon habitat. - Identify key habitats and risks and recommend specific multi-faceted landuse management practices that protect these features. - What are the consequences of aquaculture on wild Atlantic salmon in eastern Canada? - What is the influence of pathogens and parasites on the survival of wild Atlantic salmon? - What are the consequences of interbreeding between farmed and wild salmon on wild salmon? - What are the consequences of climate change on wild Atlantic salmon? - What are the impacts of native, introduced, and invasive species on wild Atlantic salmon? - Pink salmon, striped bass, smallmouth bass, chain pickerel? - What are the contributions of different life history strategies to overall population viability? - Kelt - o Multiple vs. maiden spawner - What are the effects of freshwater mitigation measures on wild Atlantic salmon? - Does stream restoration and/or barrier removal positively affect wild salmon? - Do stocking and adult supplementation programs improve wild Atlantic salmon populations?

-- Modelling wild Atlantic salmon populations. - Development of a decision-tree to guide stream restoration interventions. - Are current management regulations and protocols effective in conserving, sustaining, and/or improving salmon populations?
+- Modelling wild Atlantic salmon populations. - Are current management regulations and protocols effective in conserving, sustaining, and/or improving salmon populations? - Linking research to management decisions and policies. - o How can the link between research and policies improve? - o How can research results be applied to influence policies?

-Applied scientific research: Research that is practical - i.e. that can be applied to a well-defined problem.
+Applied scientific research: Research that is practical - i.e. that can be applied to a well-defined problem, or answer a community question, concern, or priority related to salmon sustainability.
 It's the opposite of pure or theoretical research for which no specific application has been identified.
 Applied research is systematic in collection and examination of facts involving the practical application of science.
 Applied research focuses on solving specific problems or answering specific questions.

 Applied research is field or laboratory study, or analysis of existing information that addresses a well-defined question or tests a specific hypothesis such that there is unique information produced, or confirmatory findings with a strong likelihood that the results could be published in primary scientific literature.
 Applied research projects can be carried out in any province.